Enriques surfaces with normal K3-like coverings: Lang's classification and Frobenius pullback

 Now suppose that $J\ra\PP^1$ contains a fiber of Lang type 9C as in \eqref{9C}.
 Again going through the Tate Algorithm, we see that the the singular fiber on $X'$ has Kodaira type $\I_n^*$ for some $n\geq 0$ if and only if $t\nmid \gamma_3$.
-We then argue as in the preceding paragraph to deduce that the fiber is of Kodaira type $I_8^*$.
+In this situation we argue as in the preceding paragraph to deduce that the fiber is of Kodaira type $\I_8^*$, and the singularity is again a rational double point of type $D_{12}$.
+For $t\mid\gamma_3$, the Weierstra\ss{} equation is not minimal.
 This establishes the equivalence of the two conditions.

 Now suppose that there is a non-rational singularity $x'_1\in X'$, hence $J\ra\PP^1$ contains a fiber of Lang type 9C.
 The local Weierstra\ss{} equation for $X'$ must have $v'=2\cdot 12-12$, whence is almost minimal, and the singularity is elliptic, by Proposition \ref{almost minimal}.
 The minimal model of $X'$ has $v'=2\cdot v-12=12$.
 Ogg's Formula $12=2+(m'-1)+10$ yields $m'=1$, so the Kodaira type is $\II$.
 The statement on the exceptional divisor now follows from Corollary \ref{almost minimal II}.